 During the 1840s and 1850s, two of the process’s most interesting and prolific practitioners were women.
 Using Fox-Talbot’s method and Herschel’s process, Cecilia Glaisher (1828 - 1892) created a compendium of fern cyanotypes, The British Ferns - Photographed from Nature by Mrs Glaisher.
 Between 1843 and 1853 Anna Atkins (1799 - 1871) produced her three volume work Photographs of British Algae: Cyanotype Impressions.
 Aided by her assistant Anne Dixon (1799 -1864), Atkins also produced Cyanotypes of British and Foreign Ferns and Cyanotypes of British and Foreign Flowering Plants and Ferns.
 The classic blue background colour of the prints is especially apt for both algae (seaweed) studies and terrestrial plant studies.
 It can be read interchangeably as either watery or airy in character, a medium in which weightless specimens appear to float as though gracefully suspended in zero gravity conditions.

 Atkins and Glaisher were well-connected to important members of the Victorian scientific elite.
 Both had family and social contacts within innovative professional circles where accurate observation and precise recording of natural phenomena were highly valued.
 Glaisher’s father was an assistant astronomical observer at the Royal Greenwich Observatory and her husband, a Fellow of the Royal Society, held the position of President in several other eminent scientific societies throughout the second half of the 19th century.
 Atkins learned about photography directly from Fox-Talbot and she was a friend of Herschel who introduced her to his cyanotype process.
-Both women had family and social contacts within innovative professional circles where accurate observation and precise recording of natural phenomena were highly valued.

 In my searches I found just one reproduction of a photograph of Cecilia and one of Anna.
 Despite bearing the beribboned burden of Victorian fashion, the two women have an air of great self-possession, extreme seriousness.
 Both portraits capture the authoritative and determined demeanour of these early photographers.